Harvey Levin: Transition to entertainment

-Since 2016, Levin has hosted the weekly prerecorded show OBJECTified on the Fox News Channel.

-TMZ

 In 2005, AOL and Telepictures Productions launched TMZ with Levin as the founder and managing editor.
 The website quickly rose to prominence when it broke the story of Mel Gibson's DUI arrest and subsequent antisemitic rant.
-It continued to break a number of high-profile stories including the abuse of Rihanna by Chris Brown, the deaths of Heath Ledger, Brittany Murphy, Kobe Bryant, and Michael Jackson.
+It continued to break a number of high-profile stories including the abuse of Rihanna by Chris Brown and the deaths of Heath Ledger, Brittany Murphy, Michael Jackson, and Kobe Bryant.
 The Los Angeles Times named TMZ's coverage of the Jackson death as the biggest story the website had covered to date.

-Other ventures

 Harvey Levin Productions has produced Levin's media projects since he joined The People's Court in 1983 as the show's legal consultant.
 In 1985, Levin wrote The People's Court: How to Tell It to the Judge, reviewing and providing commentary on several cases from the show.
 The Library Journal "recommended [the book] for public libraries."

 Personal life

 Levin appeared as an event speaker for the National Lesbian and Gay Journalists Association in April 2010 in which he publicly confirmed his self-identification as gay.
 He discussed his fear of losing his career if someone were to find out, which led to Levin compartmentalizing his personal and professional lives.

-Levin's longtime partner is Andy Mauer, a chiropractor in southern California.
+Levin's longtime partner is Andy Mauer, a chiropractor in Southern California.
 The two own multiple properties together, sharing joint-deed listings since the late 1990s and early 2000s.
 Levin has been named to Out magazine's "Power 50" list as one of the most influential voices in LGBT America since 2012 when he was named #15.
 He has since been named #25 in 2013, #34 in 2014, #48 in 2015, and #40 in 2016.

-Politics

-Levin became increasingly supportive of Donald Trump in the run-up to the 2016 United States presidential election.
+Levin supported Donald Trump in the run-up to the 2016 United States presidential election.
 Following the election, he met with Trump in the Oval Office on March 7, 2017, and chatted for an hour.
+However, by August 2018, he distanced himself from Trump over the president's repeated attempts to establish a transgender military ban.
+He became an increasingly vocal opponent of Trump in the years following.